What is time loss?

 - an open L&I claim

-- certification by your doctor that you are unable to work
+- certification by your doctor that you are unable to work.
+The doctor can use an Activity Prescription Form which they need to send to L&I

 - because of a medical condition which is causally related to your injury or occupational disease